henvic/vehikel/README.md

 #### Search engine
 Set the entry-point */search-engine* to the search service with a reverse proxy.

+The search service is composed of the following two node.js applications, plus ElasticSearch:

+`application/search/worker` - worker to add content from the database to the ElasticSearch search service

+`application/search/server` - front-end server which serves as a simple "smart proxy" to ElasticSearch, limiting what queries can be made and simplifying them

 #### Static assets
 Set the static/ directory to the entry-point */static/**.